The Best Places to Visit in Bali in 2024

 • An eSIM is a SIM profile you download to your phone.
 It allows you to use mobile data in other countries without paying international roaming charges

-• Our Bali travel eSIM is easier to use than a local Indonesian SIM card - with no need to swap SIM cards, or lose access to your messages or contacts.
+• A Bali travel eSIM is easier to use than a local Indonesian SIM card - with no need to swap SIM cards, or lose access to your messages or contacts.
 It remains valid throughout the whole of Indonesia

 • Choose between a range of prepaid Bali eSIM plans for every budget and data requirement